 Lock-down Secured OTP (LDSO) bit.
 By writing WRSCUR instruction, the LDSO bit may be set to "1" for customer lock-down purpose.
-However, once the bit is set to "1" (lock-down), the LDSO bit and the 4K-bit Secured OTP area cannot be update any more.
-While it is in 4K-bit Secured OTP mode, array access is not allowed.
+However, once the bit is set to "1" (lock-down), the LDSO bit and the 4K-bit Secured OTP area cannot be updated any more.